ilovejson/.github/profile/README.md

 - **json-to-php:** Transform JSON into PHP arrays.

 ### How can the community get involved?
 🌈 We love contributions!
 Whether it's suggesting new features, reporting bugs, or improving documentation, your input is invaluable.
 Feel free to fork our repositories, submit pull requests, and join our discussions.
-Check out our [contribution guidelines](LINK_TO_CONTRIBUTION_GUIDELINES) for more information.

 ### Useful resources
 👩‍💻 Visit our website [iLoveJSON](https://www.ilovejson.com/) for comprehensive documentation, tutorials, and tips on using our tools.
 Stay updated with the latest enhancements and join our vibrant community!